-Previous Key Recommended A Objective Suggested Progress Comments - key , , , , , , completion timeframe 3 activities/accomplishments since last quarterly report RMNCAH : Optimise quality of care a) Work to accelerate coverage of ARTs in the total population and in children under 14 years of age Q1 2017 Angola updated the national HIV prevention, care and treatment guidelines to align with normative guidance from WHO and UNAIDS.
-Strategic priorities include focusing HIV testing services on key and vulnerable populations, redefining, enhancing and expanding the package of HIV prevention, care and treatment services for key and vulnerable populations, implementation of the test and treat strategy and improving HIV diagnosis among children.
-There has been a 5% increase in coverage of ART in the total population and a 2% increase in children under 14 years of age in 2020, despite the impact of the COVID-19 pandemic b) Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Optimise quality of care a) Work to accelerate coverage of ARTs in the total population and in children under 14 years of age Q1 2017 Angola updated the national HIV prevention, care and treatment guidelines to align with normative guidance from WHO and UNAIDS.
+Strategic priorities include focusing HIV testing services on key and vulnerable populations, re-defining, enhancing and expanding the package of HIV prevention, care and treatment services for key and vulnerable populations, implementation of the test and treat strategy and improving HIV diagnosis among children.
+There has been a 5% increase in coverage of ART in the total population and a 2% increase in children under 14 years of age in 2020, despite the impact of the COVID-19 pandemic b) Ensure that essential RMNCAH services are sustained and implemente d whilst using Covid- 19 sensitive guidelines during the pandemic.
 Address any stock-outs of essential RMNCAH commodities Q4 2020 The MoH Angola has continued to ensure that essential RMNCAH services are provided at all levels of the health system, especially at primary health care level.
 The Primary Health Care Department updated the joint annual work plan with a focus on the improvement of RMNCAH.
-The MoH started the Covid-19 vaccination campaign of frontline workers and target risk groups, and has procured additional PPE.
-The Emergency Response to Covid-19 Health project will contribute to increasing access to life-saving interventions to mitigate the impact of COVID-19 on the survival, well-being and resilience of the populations of Luanda, specifically the inhabitants of selected districts where COVID-19 infection rates were higher.
-The MoH conducted an assessment in the 49 health facilities on the provision of essential RMNCAH services NTDs Work to increase the coverage of all the preventive chemotherapy NTDs.
-Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch-up activities Q4 2021 Angola began to implement the school-age deworming campaigns which were interrupted the previous year in seven provinces due to the COVID-19 pandemic.
-The MDA campaigns have complied with COVID-19 prevention guidelines to avoid the risk of transmission including through encouraging hand washing and social distancing.
-These campaigns are supported by the NGO MENTOR Initiative
+The MoH started the COVID-19 vaccination campaign of frontline workers and target risk groups and has procured additional PPE.
+The Emergency Response to COVID-19 Health project will contribute to increasing access to life-saving interventions to mitigate the impact of COVID-19 on the survival, well-being and resilience of the populations of Luanda, where COVID-19 infection rates were higher.
+The MoH conducted an assessment in the 49 health facilities on the provision of essential RMNCAH services

-$^{\mathrm{1}}$ RMNCAH metrics, recommended actions and response tracked through WHO
+$^{^{\}mathrm{1}}$ RMNCAH metrics, recommended actions and response tracked through WHO